While debt may be the cause of much stress and worry, there are many ways to get out of debt.

 - Rent or mortgage payments

 Step 6: Contact your creditors

 By this stage you should have your financial statement and your list of priority and non-priority debts with the amounts you intend to pay.
 It’s time to start negotiating with your creditors.

 Start by writing a letter to each creditor that says you’re having financial difficulties.
 Briefly explain the reasons you got into debt and your intentions for getting out of debt.
 Include your financial statement and your list of debts.

 Your creditors will normally respond empathetically and discuss your payments with you.
-If you’d like help writing the letter, you can use one of our sample letters to creditors.

 Tips for negotiating with your creditors: